Frequently Asked Questions and Answers

 What does the NSL get in return?

-All NSL(s) get their first choice for laboratory assignments.
+All NSL(s) get their first choice for laboratory assignments if chosen to travel.

 Will I zoom with peers from the country that I want to visit?

 Groups are randomly selected in order to give students the opportunity to network with as many countries as possible.